mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Streaming Protocol
 ''''''''''''''''''

+The streaming protocol is used to monitor MongoDB 4.4+ servers and optimally reduces the time it takes for a client to discover server state changes.
-The MongoDB 4.4+ monitoring protocol in which the server streams state changes to the client.
-Multi-threaded or asynchronous drivers MUST use the streaming protocol when connected to a server that supports the streaming isMaster command.
+Multi-threaded or asynchronous drivers MUST use the streaming protocol when connected to a server that supports the awaitable isMaster command.
 This protocol requires an extra thread and an extra socket for each monitor to perform RTT calculations.

 Streaming isMaster